 Of course as the baker that I am (insert laugh) I didn’t check to make sure I had all my ingredients before I started and of course I was out of milk.
 Yes I could have gone to the store down the street and pick up more.
 Thats what a baker would have done, but I am not a baker.
 So a little substituting milk for Greek yogurt and this happy accident made such a “moist” and delicious corn bread.
 This corn bread is definitely on the sweeter side, but not corn muffin sweet.
 Enjoy this brown butter corn bread with a slab of butter and honey.

-- Brown the butter; cut the butter into cubes and place in a small saucepan over low-medium heat.
+Brown the Butter – In a sauce pan over low heat add the cubbed butter.
 Continuously stir as the butter starts to bubble and foam.
 Stir for about 5-7 minutes until butter has turned brown and a nutty aroma is present.
-Remove off the stove and let it come to room temp before adding to the wet ingredients.
+Remove off the stove and let it come to room temp.

 Combine the Ingredients – In a large bowl mix dry ingredients (flour, cornmeal, sugar, baking powder, and salt).
 In a separate smaller bowl whisk together eggs and brown butter, adding the mixture to the milk and yogurt mixture.
 Add wet ingredients to dry and mix until just combined.

 Bake Until Golden – Grease and line a 9 inch pan (either circle or square) with parchment paper.
 Pour cornbread mixture into the pan and bake for 25 minutes or until center comes out clean.
 Do not over bake.

 This brown butter corn bread can be stored in an airtight container or zip lock bag at room temp for 2-3 days or in the fridge for 4-5 days.

 Don’t know what to serve with this delicious and moist corn bread?
 See below!